MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/remote-assist/restricted-mode-assets.md

 6. In the **Manage User Roles** dialog box, make sure that the following roles are not selected:

-    - Remote Assist - App User (with Assets)
+    - Remote Assist - App User (with Assets).
+If you named the copied role something different, be sure to clear the check box for that role.
     - Remote Assist - Administrator
     - Field Service - Administrator
     - Field Service - Dispatcher